zhuowei/commercialization-public/customize/mobile/mcsf/building-images-with-user-managed-software-buttons.md

 -   The buttons on the navigation bar provide haptic feedback.

-**Note**
+> [!NOTE]
-Some settings in this customization may not be available depending on the Windows Phone 8.1 release that you are using to commercialize your device.
+> Some settings in this customization may not be available depending on the Windows Phone 8.1 release that you are using to commercialize your device.

 <a href="" id="constraints---imagetimeonly"></a>**Constraints:** ImageTimeOnly